openshift-online/ocm-support-cli/README.md

 -h, --help                   help for get
 ```

+##### Examples

+* Get an account by email `ocm support get accounts user@redhat.com`
+* Get an account and include its roles in the results `ocm support get accounts [accountID] --fetchRoles`
+* Get an account and include its labels in the results `ocm support get accounts [accountID] --fetchLabels`
+* Get an account and include its capabilities in the results `ocm support get accounts [accountID] --fetchCapabilities`
+* Get all accounts from an organization `ocm support get accounts [organizationID] --all`

 #### Getting an organization

 Use the `organizations` subcommand to get one or more organizations, passing as argument one of the following: